 "If by some cruel oversight you haven’t discovered Amanda Cross, you have an uncommon pleasure in store for you."
 THE NEW YORK TIMES BOOK REVIEW Kate Fansler is vacationing in the sweet and harmless Berkshires, sorting through the letters of Henry James.
 But when her next-door neighbor is murdered, and all her houseguests are prime suspects, her idyll turns prosaic, indeed….

-Amanda Cross is the pseudonymous author of the bestselling Kate Fansler mysteries, of which Honest Doubt is the thirteenth.
+Amanda Cross is the pseudonymous author of the bestselling Kate Fansler mysteries.
 As Carolyn G. Heilbrun, she is the Avalon Foundation Professor in the Humanities Emerita at Columbia University.
-She has served as… More about Amanda Cross
+She has served as president of the Modern Language Association as well as… More about Amanda Cross

 When I read THE JAMES JOYCE MURDER, I instantly became a fan of Amanda Cross and her protagonist, English professor Kate Fansler.
 And I continued to devour this wonderful series: THE QUESTION OF MAX, DEATH IN A TENURED POSITION, NO WORD FROM WINIFRED — and onward.
 In time, I (and many other readers) came to realize that "Amanda Cross" is a pseudonym for Dr. Carolyn G. Heilbrun, the revered Columbia University professor whose WRITING A WOMAN’S LIFE and other nonfiction volumes are recognized as ground-breaking classics in literary criticism and feminist studies.
 My admiration for the author grew and grew — in both her guises.
 And then a few years ago, I had the great good fortune to become the editor of her "Amanda Cross" half.
 Which has given me many opportunities to get to know Carolyn personally (it helps that we live only a few blocks from each other).
 So I’ve been in the company of this widely beloved author for autograph parties, bookstore events, an honorary dinner, and recently at the ALA (American Library Association) conference, where scores of adoring fans — librarians and educators — patiently queued up to get personally autographed copies of THE PUZZLED HEART, the latest Fansler mystery, as well as backlist titles in the series.
 Even with the resultant writer’s cramp, it was a great day for "Amanda."
 And another cherished memory I have of this charming, gracious, and multitalented author.